ozfortress/ozfortress_docs/docs/rules/infractions.md

 + `#301` Malicious impersonation or implied affiliation with ozfortress staff, or malicious attempts to impersonate or imply affiliation with ozfortress staff.
 + `#302` Repeated serious abuse and/or harassment against an individual or group.
 + `#303` Sharing personal, identifiable information without permission/consent from that individual.
+    + Unauthorized sharing of personal information or media **needs to have occured outside of Private/Direct Messages before we will take any action**.
       > Sharing of personal/identifiable information sourced from outside of what is considered our community and/or the Team Fortress space is prohibited.
 An individual’s personal social media is under assumed privacy and anonymity; and therefore is something we consider outside of our community *unless* voluntarily shared by the individual.
 + `#304` Threats of violence/harm against an individual or group.
 + `#305` Bigoted, derogatory or discriminatory remarks of any kind.
   > Some examples are racism, sexism, homophobia or transphobia.